-- 85.185.
-Recommendation 20 requires all FIs that suspect or have reasonable grounds to suspect that funds are the proceeds of crime or are related to terrorist financing to report their suspicions promptly to the relevant FIU.
-Accordingly, countries should ensure that VASPs as well as any other obliged entities that engage in covered VA activities file STRs (see Section IV for additional information specific to VASPs and other obliged entities). - 86.186.
+- 209. Recommendation 20 requires all FIs that suspect or have reasonable grounds to suspect that funds are the proceeds of crime or are related to TF to report their suspicions promptly to the relevant FIU.
+Accordingly, countries should ensure that VASPs as well as any other obliged entities that engage in covered VA activities file STRs (see Section IV for additional information specific to VASPs and other obliged entities). - 210.
 Consistent with paragraph 7 of INR.
-15 relating to the application of the preventive measures and as discussed above in the context of Recommendation 16, countries also should require VASPs to comply with all of the relevant requirements of Recommendation 16 in the countries in which they operate (again, see Section IV for additional information). - 187.
-In some jurisdictions that already implement comprehensive AML/CFT obligations for VASPs and other obliged entities that engage in VA activities, STRs that reference VAs have proven invaluable in furthering law enforcement investigative efforts as well as for improving the FIU's ability to better understand and analyse both providers and activities in the VA ecosystem.43 Countries should consider whether updates to their existing reporting mechanisms or forms are necessary in order to enable providers or other obliged entities to report specific indicators that may be associated with VA activity, such as device identifiers, IP addresses with associated time stamps, VA wallet addresses, and transaction hashes. - 87.
+15 relating to the application of the preventive measures and as discussed above in the context of Recommendation 16, countries also should require VASPs to comply with all of the relevant requirements of

+- Recommendation 16 in the countries in which they operate (again, see Section IV for additional information). - 211.
+In some jurisdictions that already implement comprehensive AML/CFT obligations for VASPs and other obliged entities that engage in VA activities, STRs that reference VAs have proven invaluable in furthering law enforcement investigative efforts as well as for improving the FIU's ability to better understand and analyse both providers and activities in the VA ecosystem.51 Countries should consider whether updates to their existing reporting mechanisms or forms are necessary in order to enable providers or other obliged entities to report specific indicators that may be associated with VA activity, such as device identifiers, IP addresses with associated time stamps, VA wallet addresses, and transaction hashes. - 212.
 Although VASPs are not required to submit verified required information on the beneficiary (see Recommendation 16 above), there could be the situation where a VASP has suspicion on the accuracy of data it processes from any discrepancies that the VASP has noted.
 These discrepancies could be identified with the support from blockchain analytic tools; information provided by its counterparty VASP; external authorities; or based on its transaction history and records.
-If there are any discrepancies due to the wrong - 43 For example, STRs filed both by depository institutions and VASPs (specifically, exchangers) enabled U.S. law enforcement to take action in 2017 against BTC-e-an Internet-based money transmitter that exchanged fiat currency as well as VAs and facilitated transactions involving ransomware, computer hacking, identity theft, tax fraud schemes, public corruption, and drug trafficking-by helping them to identify VA wallet addresses used by BTC-e and detect different illicit streams of activity moving through the exchange.

-information provided by its customer (in case of originator VASPs), or originator VASP (in case of beneficiary VASPs), this could generate some suspicions against a counterparty.
+If there are any discrepancies due to inaccurate or incomplete information provided by its customer (in case of originator VASPs), or originator VASPs (in case of beneficiary VASPs), this should be evaluated together with the transactions requested or related to the same customer in order to understand if suspicions arise.
 Such recognition could be highly valuable information for FIUs, LEAs and investigators.
-Therefore, jurisdictions should require their VASPs to implement mechanisms to ensure effective scrutiny of STRs and to meet the requirements of sanctions implementation.
+Therefore, countries should require their VASPs to implement mechanisms to ensure effective scrutiny of suspicious transactions and to meet the requirements of sanctions implementation. - 213.

-88.189.
 Recommendation 21 relates to the tipping-off and confidentiality measures applicable to FIs under the FATF Recommendations.
 Countries should also apply such measures to VASPs, as set forth in paragraph 7 of INR.
 15 relating to the application of the preventive measures.
 VASPs, their directors, officers, and employees, where applicable, should be protected by law from criminal and civil liability for breach of any restriction on disclosure of information and prohibited by law from disclosing (or "tipping-off") STRs, as detailed in Recommendation 21.